mlabuda2/nf-tower-docs/docs/faqs.md

 "Given file is not a dataset file.
 Detected media type: 'application/vnd.ms-excel'.
 Allowed types: 'text/csv, text/tab-separated-values'"
 ```

+**<p data-question>Q: Why are TSV-formatted datasets not shown in the Tower launch screen input field drop-down menu?</p>**

+An issue was identified in Tower version 22.2 which caused TSV datasets to be unavailable in the input data drop-down menu on the launch screen.
+This has been fixed in Tower version 22.4.1.

 ### Email and TLS

 **<p data-question>Q: How do I solve TLS errors when attempting to send email? </p>**